tkinopi/AddValueAgentPage/replit.md

 ## Overview

-This is a full-stack web application built as a Japanese corporate website.
+This is a full-stack web application built as a Japanese corporate website for 株式会社アドバリューエージェント (ADD VALUE AGENT).
 The project uses a modern tech stack with React for the frontend, Express.js for the backend, and includes a comprehensive UI component library.
-The application is designed to be a professional corporate website with Japanese language support and modern design principles.
+The application is designed to be a professional recruitment and HR services website with Japanese language support and modern design principles focused on human resources and talent acquisition.

 ## User Preferences